karitarr/SQL-style-guide/README.md

 ### New Lines
-*Place each keyword on a new line
+* Place each keyword on a new line
 * Clearly separate union queries by adding a line break before and after the ```UNION``` keyword
-*

 ## Lists
 * Wrap SELECT statements longer than 30 characters in the following way:

+### Style 1
-### Style 1- The first value is placed on a new line, indented 4 spaces.
+The first value is placed on a new line, indented 4 spaces.
 The subsequent values are placed on new lines, beginning with commas.
 The value names are aligned.
 ```sql
     SELECT
         id